anamariaroman/simple_shell/README.md

 - [x] Your C programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall -Werror -Wextra and -pedantic`.
 - [x] Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl.

+<h2 align="center">Instalation 🔧</h2> <br>

+- Clone this repository in your terminal: `git clone https://github.com/anamariaroman/simple_shell.git`
+- Change directory into repository: `cd simple_shell`
+- Compile the project: `./compile`
+  Interactive mode
+- Run the executable that was created on the previous step: `./hsh`
+- Now, you can try the following commands: `"pwd"` `ls` `w` Non interactive mode
+- Whilst you use the non-interactive mode, you won't need to enter/open the executable.
+Here's an example: `"echo "pwd" | ./hsh`

 <h2 align="center">Compilation ▪️ ▫️ ◾ ◽ ◼️</h2> <br>

 Your shell will be compiled this way: